epfl-ada/ada-2021-project-gag/README.md

 To explore this subject the following questions can be assessed :
 - How much of the sport quotes among each media is politics related?
 - How does this phenomenon evolve over time?
 For instance, does it increase before elections ?
-- In which sports, teams or which specific players is this phenomenon more present?
 - Which political parties or politicians are the most present in the sports quotes?
 - What is the distribution of the political tendency of the political parties present in the sports quotes (going from extreme right to extreme left)?
 - What is the distribution of the political parties present for a specific country?
-- How do the readers want to be influenced ?

 # Additional datasets :
 To answer those questions, additional dataset are necessary or could be useful.
 The following list shows what additional dataset are interesting in this study :